 2024 CPA Exam Evolution: Core-Plus-Discipline Model

-CPA candidates would also need to have a deeper knowledge in one of the following primary disciplines:
+In addition, candidates will need to have a deeper knowledge in one of the following three discipline sections:

-- Business Analysis and Reporting (BAR) – a continuation of the Accounting core;
+- Business Analysis and Reporting (BAR) – a continuation of the FAR core

-- Information Systems and Controls (ISC) – a continuation of the Auditing core, or;
+- Information Systems and Controls (ISC) – a continuation of the AUD core

-- Tax Compliance and Planning (TCP) – a continuation of the Tax core.
+- Tax Compliance and Planning (TCP) – a continuation of the REG core

-The new CPA Exam assumes that CPA Candidates will sit for the CPA Exam after completing a foundational academic program focused on a strong business and accounting-based curriculum that provides students with skills they need to practice in today’s business world and meet the needs of the public.
+The new CPA Exam assumes that CPA candidates will sit for the CPA Exam after completing a foundational academic program focused on a strong business and accounting-based curriculum.
+This will provide candidates with the skills they need to practice in today’s business world and meet the needs of the public.

 Business Analysis and Reporting (BAR)

-CPA Candidates who are interested in assurance or advisory services, financial statement analysis and reporting, technical accounting, and financial and operations management, are encouraged to complete the BAR discipline.
+CPA Candidates who are interested in assurance or advisory services, financial statement analysis and reporting, technical accounting, and financial and operations management should consider the BAR discipline.
 The content in the BAR discipline includes a data analytics focus and assesses topics like financial risk management and financial planning techniques.
-The BAR could also include more advanced technical accounting and reporting topics at higher-skill levels, including assessment of revenue recognition and leases as well as business combinations, derivatives and hedge accounting, and employee benefit plan financial statements.
+BAR could also include more advanced technical accounting and reporting topics, including assessment of revenue recognition and leases, business combinations, derivatives and hedge accounting, as well as employee benefit plan financial statements.